Pivot tables are one of the most useful widgets for visualizing data. They enable you to quickly summarize and analyze

 You can drag and drop the fields that you added to Columns to the Rows area and vice versa.

-- (Pivot1 only) In the Values panel, select a field whose values will appear in the Rows and Columns of the Pivot table.
+- (Pivot1 only) In the Values panel, formulate a measure whose values will appear in the Rows and Columns of the Pivot table.

 Tip: Right-click the value to add data bars to your pivot table.

 To add Grand Totals and Subtotals to rows:

 - Click on the menu of the Row in the Data Panel, or right-click on the row header in the widget, and select Grand Totals or Subtotals.

 If you selected to display Subtotals, select the method by which to calculate them.
 Click the menu of the Value in the data panel, and then click Subtotal by and select the method.

 The default option is Auto, which aggregates all the data, sending a separate query to the data model.
 This means that Sisense applies the same formula set in the measure to the entire data.
 The other custom options (Sum, Min, Max, etc.) calculate only the values in the rows above the Subtotal, based on the data presented in the Pivot table, in place of the original formula set in the measure..

 In the top example, using the Auto option, the Subtotal for average revenue aggregates all the sales and revenue data.
 This represents a true Subtotal of the average revenue for the Asia region.